ligato/docs/docs/user-guide/concepts.md

 - `version` - current version of the vpp-agent API.
 This value changes upon release of a new version.
 - `type` - keyword describing the given model (e.g. interfaces, bridge-domains, etc.)

-Model specs are defined in the `models.go` files contained in the [vpp-agent proto file folder](https://github.com/ligato/vpp-agent/tree/master/proto/ligato).
+Model specs are defined in the `models.go` files contained in the [VPP agent proto file folder](https://github.com/ligato/vpp-agent/tree/master/proto/ligato).

 ### Key Prefix